 Once your cat has been discharged from hospital, he will need to be cared for at home until he has fully recovered.
 Pet owners will need to make some adaptations if symptoms are still present.

-Block access to stairs or windows.
+Block access to stairs or windows to prevent falls.

 Keep food, water and litter trays close.
 If your cat is still not eating well, it may be necessary to hand feed.